-- bb.
-The relevant supervisors will be provided with a TA evaluation form to give both numerical feedback and/or specific comments on a TA's performance. - cc.
-Reports of TA misconduct/issues provided to the department via the dean of students. - dd.
-Direct complaints of performance to either the Department Chair or the Director of graduate studies.
+- cc.
+The relevant supervisors will be provided with a TA evaluation form to give both numerical feedback and/or specific comments on a TA's performance. - dd.
+Reports of TA misconduct/issues provided to the department via the dean of students. - ee.
+Direct complaints of performance to either the Department Chair or the associate chair of graduate studies.

-If a semester evaluation of a student indicates significant deficiencies or direct complaints indicate the need for immediate action, the following will occur,
+If a semester evaluation of a student indicates significant deficiencies or direct complaints indicate the need for immediate action, the following will occur, ff.
+A meeting will occur between student, faculty advisor, and associate chair of graduate studies

-- ee.
-A meeting will occur between student, faculty advisor, and associate chair of graduate studies - ff.
-The associate graduate chair will provide the documentation that indicates the student is underperforming in their duties. - gg.
-The student and advisor can provide a response/explanation. - hh.
+- gg.
+The associate graduate chair will provide the documentation that indicates the student is underperforming in their duties. - hh.
+The student and advisor can provide a response/explanation. - ii.
 The three participants will create a remediation plan for improvement.
 It should include, - 1.
 Specific goals - 2.
 Timeline for achievement - 3.
 Consequences - 4.
-Signatures of all 3 parties - ii.
+Signatures of all 3 parties - jj.
 If performance does not improve per the remediation plan, cessation of support by the department may occur.

-7.2 Graduate Part Time Instructor
+8.2 Graduate Part Time Instructor